 If you had your baby by C-section before you knew about vaginal seeding, there are still many things you can do to help her develop a diverse and healthy microbiome.
 Start by taking care of your own body before and during your pregnancy.
 Remember your baby inherits your microbiome.
 Breastfeeding is incredibly important.
 Breast milk contains naturally-occurring probiotics to support the good bacteria.
 I will have an article coming out soon about what to do if you are unable to breastfeed.

-Supplementing with The Myers Way® Infant Probiotic will also help your baby develop a healthy microbiome.
+Supplementing with an infant probiotic will also help your baby develop a healthy microbiome.
 I believe all babies (as well as adults) should supplement with a probiotic even if they were born vaginally and are breast fed however, if they were not, it’s particularly important.